Frequently Asked Questions

 - Baruch College Campus High School: 3 weeks

 Other items, such as DVDs, textbooks on reserve, laptops, and other high-demand items have shorter due dates.
-You can log into your library account using the library card number on the lower right corner of your Baruch ID to check due times for any materials you have checked out.
+You can log into your library account to check due dates for any materials you have checked out.

 In many situations, you can renew the loan period.